PyCQA/docformatter/docs/source/configuration.rst

     ``""""This" summary does get a space."""`` becomes ``""" "This" summary does get a space."""``

 The ``--style`` argument takes a string which is the name of the parameter list style you are using.
-Currently, only ``sphinx`` is recognized, but ``epydoc``, ``numpy``, and ``google`` are future styles.
+Currently, only ``sphinx`` and ``epytext`` are recognized, but ``numpy`` and ``google`` are future styles.
 For the selected style, each line in the parameter lists will be wrapped at the ``--wrap-descriptions`` length as well as any portion of the elaborate description preceding the parameter list.
 Parameter lists that don't follow the passed style will cause the entire elaborate description to be ignored and remain unwrapped.